AdrianHavengaBennett/terming-for-learning/README.md

 - Add a term or read other users' terms.
 - Edit or delete both terms and categories.
 - Search all global terms, saved terms, and categories.
-- Rate a noob definition (rating is based on definition's Laymen's level - a handy tooltip offers guidance) - The idea is to help new programers.
+- Like/rate a noob definition (rating is based on definition's Laymen's level - a handy tooltip offers guidance) - The idea is to help new programers.
+- Ability to also unlike the term should you wish to.
 - Save (shortlist) terms which he/she has determined will require further insights (also removing from shortlist).
 This will be presented (on desktop - separate screen for mobile) as something similar to Outlook's flagged email system.
 - Handy tooltips guide your path.